Social Media Marketing Strategy

 Before using social media, the only people who will probably visit your

-website will be those who are already familiar with your brand and those who are currently searching for the keywords that you rank highly (if you have any).
-When you create a new social media profile, you are actually building a new avenue for people to visit your website and check out what you have on offer.
+website will be those who are already familiar with your brand.
+Than those who are currently searching for the keywords that you rank highly (if you have any).
+When you create a new social media profile, you are actually building a new avenue for people to visit your website.
 This coupled with the fact that every post is an opportunity to attract interest means that you are actually increasing the number of ways through which people can see you

 GETTING STARTED WITH SOCIAL MEDIA